peteroupc/MailLib/docs/PeterO.Mail.Message.md

  * There is no line length limit imposed when parsing quoted-printable or base64 encoded bodies.

- * If the transfer encoding is absent and the content type is "message/rfc822", bytes with values greater than 127 (called "8-bit bytes" in the rest of these remarks) are still allowed, despite the default value of "7bit" for "Content-Transfer-Encoding".
+ * If the transfer encoding is absent and the content type is "message/rfc822", bytes with values greater than 127 are still allowed, despite the default value of "7bit" for "Content-Transfer-Encoding".

- * In the following cases, if the transfer encoding is absent, declared as 7bit, or treated as 7bit, 8-bit bytes are still allowed:
+ * In the following cases, if the transfer encoding is absent, declared as 7bit, or treated as 7bit, bytes greater than 127 are still allowed:

  * (a) The preamble and epilogue of multipart messages, which will be ignored.